How Much Does It Cost To Remove Carpet?

 - Multiply the total square footage by the cost of removal per sq. ft. your carpet removal company is charging.

 Because there is a minimum charge, the cost will get cheaper per square yard the more carpet you need removed.
-If you’re purchasing new carpet, sometimes removal of the old carpet is included in the price of installation.
+The cost to install new carpet sometimes includes removal of the old carpet for free.
 Ask your carpet professional what’s included in the bid.